Project “New Professional Personnel for the Use of Solar Energy”

 Strengthening cooperation between the University, private sector and the non-governmental organization, and creating the best practices for meeting the challenges of the energy sector by the increased use of solar energy through training of professional personnel for this sector.

-The project tasks are as follows:
+The project tasks were as follows:

 - Familiarization with the best experience in planning and implementation of professional retraining in the field of energy, through the example of USA best practices in this field.